-For a bankruptcy attorney working solo or as part of a small team, preparing and filing a client’s bankruptcy case can feel like a daunting task.
-The rapid change in rules, regulations, and forms make it almost impossible to keep up with mandatory changes.
+For bankruptcy attorneys working solo or as part of a small team, preparing and filing clients’ bankruptcy cases can feel like a daunting task.
+The rapid change in rules, regulations, and forms make it impossible to keep up with mandatory changes manually.
 The paper-intensive nature of running a bankruptcy practice makes using preparation and filing tools not just integral, but essential to a law firm’s survival.

 “I wasn’t computer savvy when I first began using Best Case, and I’m still not too sophisticated when it comes to computer systems”, says Steiden.
 “But, it doesn’t matter.
 Best Case makes it easy to use their program.
 As a matter of fact, I don’t think I’ve had to call tech support more than once or twice in the past ten years – I can’t even remember the last time I had a problem with this program.”